Naturean/Jingle-MoreProjectors-Plugin/README.md

 - `Size` is the size of the projector, same with Jingle -> OBS -> Size.
 - The unit of both is pixels.

+### Clipping

+- Clipping provides a way for you to clip the projector window.
+- `Top (Bottom, Left, Right)` indicates how many pixels need to be clipped from the top (bottom, left, right) edges, respectively.
+- If you don't want to see the black border of the window, this will be very useful.

 ### Others

 - `Borderless` tells this plugin should this projector's window being borderless on found.